remesis/ARBI_GUIDE/README.md

 ## What's in this repo

-This repository is the deployed site - everything here is what gets served at `arbi.guide`, hosted directly via Cloudflare Pages.
+This repository is the deployed site - everything here is what gets served at `arbi.guide`, hosted via Cloudflare Pages.

 | File / Folder | Description |
 |---|---|